Kofoten/oevent-course-helper/README.md

 ## 📥 Installation

-To run this tool, you must have the **.NET 8 Runtime** installed on your system.
+To run this tool, you must have the **.NET 10 Runtime** installed on your system.
 You do not need the full .NET SDK, but the executables are explicitly *not* published as self-contained binaries.

+I do not ship this as a self-contained blob because I refuse to deal with the legalities of redistributing Microsoft's proprietary runtime binaries (even if the risk is practically zero).
+Furthermore, I do not publish Native AOT binaries because profiling has proven that the JIT compiler's Dynamic PGO actually outperforms AOT static compilation on large datasets.

 1. Navigate to the **Releases** page of this repository.
 2. Download the `.zip` file matching your operating system (`win-x64`, `win-x86`, or `linux-x64`).